-Multiple sections of Chemistry 1100 run, and students who miss a section of their assigned laboratory may make it up in another section as soon as possible.
+Multiple sections of Chemistry 1100 run, and students who miss a section of their assigned laboratory should make it up in another section as soon as possible.
 To do this, they must obtain a make-up card from the General Chemistry stockroom.
 (This card does NOT have to be signed by their regular laboratory instructor.)
 They then go to the lab period in which they wish to make up the experiment, identify themselves to the instructor in that section, and (if given permission) perform the work.
 After the experiment is complete, the instructor for that section must sign and date the make-up card.
 The signed make-up card must be given to the regular laboratory instructor as proof that the lab was made up.
+(You can also make up a Chem 2050 lab in a Chem 1100 section, since they do the same experiments.)